A Beginner’s Guide In Startup Project Management For Smart Entrepreneurs

 Experienced or not, proper management is no less than a solution for the roadblocks that are yet to occur.
 If you know how to complete a task, what problems might occur and how to deal with them, you are halfway through.

 And there will hardly be any mistakes in project planning.
 Besides having won half the battle.

-Knowledge is key, anyways!
+Knowledge is key, anyway!